csuermann/node-red-contrib-suncron/README.md

 ![example](docs/config.png)

 The offsets can be overwritten at runtime by passing a config object as `msg.payload` to the suncron node.
 All attributes are optional.
 Offsets need to be expressed in seconds as positive or negative integer values.
-Below example adjusts the offset for the `dusk` event to -2 minutes and all others to 0 seconds.
+Below example adjusts the offset for the `dusk` event to -2 minutes (-120 seconds) and all others to 0 seconds.

 ```
 {